tueimage/essential-skills/numpy-scipy-matplotlib.md

 # Numerical and scientific computing in Python

-So-far we have seen basic functionality of Python required to write your own scientific programs.
+So far, we have seen basic functionality of Python required to write your own scientific programs.
 What has been lacking is a way to implement numeric code.

 In this chapter we will look at four libraries that are often used for working with Python in numeric and scientific computing: NumPy, SciPy, Matplotlib, and Skimage.
-We start with the basics of NumPy, to look at some linear algebra and ways to import  and export data, and then will move onto plotting that data with Matplotlib.
+We start with the basics of NumPy, look at some linear algebra functions and importing and exporting data, and then we will move onto visualizing (plotting) that data with Matplotlib.